seanpmaxwell/Typescript-Best-Practices/README.md

       - UserController.ts
     - posts/
       - _internal/
-        - PostToPDF.saux.ts <-- If user wants to download a post as a PDF file
+        - PostToPDF.saux.ts <-- If a user wants to download a post as a PDF file
       - PostRepo.ts
       - PostService.ts
       - PostController.ts